viet34tqc/next-auth-without-next-auth/README.md

 A blog platform built with Next.js that implements custom authentication without using the Next Auth library.
 This project demonstrates how to build a secure authentication system from scratch in a Next.js application.

+## Why use sessions and cookies over JWT for authentication?

+For this project, I'm following the document from the author of `lucia-auth`.
+Check out <https://lucia-auth.com/> for more information.
+There are some reasons for it

+- It's much easier to revoke a login.
+If we use JWT, we need a blacklist table, which we need to check on every requests.
+With sessions, you can just delete the session from the database.
+- It's simpler.
+You don't have have to deal with access Token, refresth token, csrf token and their expiration

 ## Features

 - **Custom Authentication System**